Mte90/django-clickify/README.md

 *   **Rate Limiting**: Prevents abuse by limiting the number of downloads per IP address in a given timeframe.
 *   **IP Filtering**: Easily configure allowlists and blocklists for IP addresses.
 *   **Secure**: Protects against path traversal attacks.
+*   **Django Admin Integration**: View, search, and filter download logs directly in the Django admin.

 ## Installation